-Gastown is the oldest area in Vancouver and indeed the most haunted.
+Gastown is the one of the oldest areas in Vancouver and indeed, the most haunted.

 Whether a dark spectral yarn be solid as a rock or fluffy as a feather, one thing’s for sure: Gastown has a rich history filled with many a bizarre tale.

-Believe what you will, here are six confirmed ghost sightings that will make even the harshest skeptic consider the possibility of ominous forces at play.
+Believe what you will, here are five confirmed ghost sightings that will make even the harshest skeptic consider the possibility of ominous forces at play.